Last revised: May 9, 2023

 During 1899 the Indianapolis Southern Railroad (IS) was incorporated by local Indianapolis businessmen to connect with the I&IS and offer a new western transportation artery for the city.
 About this time the Illinois Central became interested in both railroads as a means of reaching Indianapolis.

-The IC kept its distance from the IS project but it is said that the growing railroad financed much of it.
+The IC kept its distance from the IS project but it is said the growing railroad financed much of it.
 Construction of the IS began a few years later in 1903 heading roughly west from Indianapolis.

 To speed up the process in completing the railroad many fills were temporarily bypassed and instead wooden trestles were used, giving the line the nickname as the "Hi & Dry Branch."
 These were later fortified and made more permanent by filling in the bridges (a process that was actually not that uncommon).

-The actual construction of Tulip Viaduct began during the summer of 1905 when crews began clearing the property for the many pier foundations required to span the nearly half-mile long valley.
 Over the next year crews, predominantly Italian immigrant labor, poured the concrete foundations (handled by the Collier Bridge Company), which was completed on May 12, 1906.

 Work slowly continued on the project and it is said locals would often congregate in the fields next to and adjacent from the bridge, having picnics and get-togethers as the crews worked.

 By August of that year all of the materials had arrived on-site to begin actually erecting the steel, which officially commenced on September 8th.
-The bridge was assembled by the Strobel Steel Construction Company from south to north (or west to east) and featured 38 steel columns and the structure was 2,295 feet in length when completed.

 When the steel fabrication of the project was completed on November 6, 1906, the bridge was the largest of its kind in the world, an impressive feat considering it was more or less along a branch line.

-Officially, the viaduct opened to rail traffic on December 21st of that year as a few additional months were required to finish laying ties, rails, and other minor work.
 The Indianapolis Southern was short-lived as an independent company; the Indiana & Illinois Southern and IS were soon merged and then taken over the Illinois Central in 1911 giving the road access to Indianapolis.

 Running west from Indianapolis Union Station the IC's line is exactly 177.6 miles to Effingham (according to the company's 1969 timetable) where it reconnects with the Chicago main line.